Flexible Instructional Day Guidance Considerations

 Non-Public School Requirements

-A nonpublic school may use technology or other appropriate means to provide instruction to students on days when a school building is prevented from opening.
+- A non-public school may use technology or other appropriate means to provide instruction to students on days when a school building is prevented from opening.

-not required to submit an application, procedures must be in place to ensure the enforcement of student attendance under
+While a non-public school is not required to submit an FID application, procedures must be in place to ensure the enforcement of student attendance under